Shingle Roofing Materials

 - Not as expensive as other roofing materials

 Overlapping wet fiberglass and adding adhesive will make the fiberglass asphalt shingles bind together.
 Asphalt, blended with a variety of mineral fillers, is then applied to the mat to make the shingles waterproof.

 Organic shingles are made with wood chips, recycled cardboard, rags, and paper.
 Some highlights of the organic shingles are:

 - Heavier than fiberglass shingles

 - Not as long-lasting as fiberglass

 Shingles are easily prone to moisture and saturation, leading to potential damage down the line.
-The damaged occured in areas with high humidity or enviroments with freezing temperature.
+The damaged occurred in areas with high humidity or environments with freezing temperature.
 These conditions make the shingles degrade and damage faster than their 20-year life expectancy.